 Since the early 21st century, Malta has seen a significant increase in net migration; the foreign-born population has grown nearly eightfold between 2005 and 2020.

-As of 2021, plans are underway for an underground Malta Metro, with a projected total cost of €6.2 billion.
+As of 2021, plans were underway for an underground Malta Metro, with a projected total cost of €6.2 billion.

 As of the 2021 census, Maltese-born natives make up the majority of the island with 386,280 people out of a total population of 519,562.

-From October 2022, the bus system became free of charge for residents of Malta.
+From October 2022, the bus system in Malta is free of charge for residents.

-In November 2022, the government led by the Labour Party proposed a bill that "introduces a new clause into the country's criminal code allowing for the termination of a pregnancy if the mother's life is at risk or if her health is in serious jeopardy".
+On 21 November 2022, the Maltese government proposed a bill allowing for the termination of a pregnancy if the mother's life is at risk or if her health is in serious jeopardy.

-On 31 March 2024, KM Malta Airlines took over as the national airline of Malta, inheriting assets and staff from the former Air Malta.
-KM Malta Airlines operates services to 18 destinations in Europe.
+On 31 March 2024, KM Malta Airlines took over as the national airline of Malta, operating services to 18 destinations in Europe.

 In 2024, Malta was ranked 29th in the Global Innovation Index.

-In February 2025, Transparency International reported that Malta dropped to its lowest ever ranking of 65th place.
+According to a report published in February 2025, Malta dropped to its lowest ever ranking of 65th place.

-By 2030, there are efforts to boost Malta's renewable generation share to 25% by leveraging offshore platforms and battery storage.
+There are efforts to boost this renewable generation share to 25% by leveraging offshore platforms and battery storage by 2030.

 Elizabeth II reigned as Queen of the United Kingdom and...

-Fireworks are pyrotechnic devices primarily used for entertainment and aesthetic...
+Fireworks are low explosive pyrotechnic devices primarily used for aesthetic...

 Cornell Iral Haynes Jr known as Nelly is an American...